 What exactly is Google Trends?

-It is a website created by Google that monitors hot topics happening around the world that are also being searched online.
+Google Trends is a website made by Google that monitors hot topics happening around the world that are also being searched online.
 When a topic, be it a news story or YouTube video gets a certain amount of hits in a day, it becomes a hot trend.
 They also get categorized according to their subject and are displayed in line graphs.

 Every single day something new happens and if it’s popular enough, Google finds it.
 For example, in the U.S, there is a major political race for presidency going on so now that this is happening, many people are searching online for what one candidate said, what types of positions they have, whose leading in the polls, ect…